MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/purchase-order-processing-part5-inquiries-reports.md

 In Purchase Order Processing, inquiries allow you to quickly view both current and historical purchase order information.
 You can review information in summary or detailed form, with the option of printing the information in the window by choosing File \>\> Print.

 Purchase Order Processing reports help you analyze your overall business activity.
-Some reports are important for the audit trail, to ensure that you’re tracking every transaction that’s been entered.
+Some reports are important for the audit trail, to ensure that you're tracking every transaction that's been entered.

 The following topics are discussed:

-- *Chapter 25, “Inquiries,”* explains how to use Purchase Order Processing inquiry windows to view document and item information.
+- *Chapter 25, "Inquiries,"* explains how to use Purchase Order Processing inquiry windows to view document and item information.

-- *Chapter 26, “Reports,”* describes how to use reports to analyze purchasing and receiving activity and pinpoint errors in transaction entry.
+- *Chapter 26, "Reports,"* describes how to use reports to analyze purchasing and receiving activity and pinpoint errors in transaction entry.

 ## Chapter 25: Inquiries